inferixon/InferAnki/README.md

 **Configuration Ideas:**
 - Use specific instructions in system_message
-- Specify desired response language
+- Specify the desired response language
 - Indicate your Norwegian level for complexity adaptation
 - For advanced users: "Du er en norsk språkekspert.
 Svar på norsk med detaljerte forklaringer.
 Fokuser på nyanser, dialekter og kulturelle aspekter."
 - For specialized fields: "You are a Norwegian teacher specializing in business/medical/technical Norwegian.
 Focus on professional vocabulary and formal language patterns."